ChrstphrHll/npc_gen/students/Felgie Eldar.md

   int: 16
   str: 13
   wis: 15
-track: Protection
-trait: I have a strong code of honor or sense of propriety that others don't comprehend.
-trait1: Dreamer
-trait2: Profligate
 year: 2
+guild: Fiesn
+partyID: 60
 ---
 # Felgie Eldar
 ---
 ### Description
 - 2nd year Goliath Druid in Fiesn
-- wavy dirty blonde hair that's put back in a long pony tail, Gray eyes, and Light Tan skin
+- wavy dirty blonde hair that's put back in a long pony tail, Amber eyes, and Light Tan skin
 - Is Dreamer and Profligate, and has Spiritualism as their ideal

 ### Organizations